Mock your back-end API and start coding your UI today.

 When your test database is filled with realistic looking data, you'll be more engaged as a tester.
 When you demonstrate new features to others, they'll understand them faster.
 Real data is varied and will contain characters that may not play nice with your code, such as apostrophes, or unicode characters from other languages.
 Testing with realistic data will make your app more robust because you'll catch errors that are likely to occur in production before release day.

-Some application frameworks, like as Ruby on Rails, have great data mocking libraries.
-But not everyone is a programmer, has time to learn a new framework, or is at liberty to adopt a new platform.
+There are plenty of great data mocking libraries available for almost every language and platform.
+But not everyone is a programmer or has time to learn a new framework.
 Mockaroo allows you to quickly and easily to download large amounts of randomly generated test data based on your own specs which you can then load directly into your test environment using SQL or CSV formats.
 No programming is required.

 Want to automate test data generation?

 If you sign in using your Google account, you can download random data programmatically by saving your schemas and using curl to download data in a shell script via a RESTful url.